Ruy Lopez, Tarrasch Trap: Tarrasch Trap in the Open Defence

-No matter how Black recaptures, the pawn on d5 will be pinned (along the d-file or along the a2–g8 diagonal).
+No matter how Black recaptures, the pawn on d5 will be pinned (along the d- or along the a2–g8 diagonal).
 After 12...Qxe6 or 12...fxe6 White wins a piece with 13.Rxe4.

-Tarrasch Trap in the Steinitz Variation
+Tarrasch Trap in the Steinitz Defence

-The second Tarrasch Trap, sometimes referred to as the Dresden Trap, occurs in the Steinitz Variation.
-Tarrasch published analysis of this trap in 1891, but 18 months later Georg Marco fell into it in Tarrasch versus Marco, Dresden 1892.
+The second Tarrasch Trap, sometimes referred to as the Dresden Trap, occurs in the Steinitz Defence.
+Tarrasch published analysis of this trap in 1891, but 18 months later Georg Marco fell into it in Tarrasch–Marco, Dresden 1892.
 Tarrasch spent just five minutes thinking during the entire game.